adamant/adamant.language.design/principles.md

 ## Only One Way to Do Things

-Versus langauges that are opposed to this.
+Versus languages that are opposed to this.